Academic Excellence

 Dean's List

-Students in Environmental Design who have completed at least 12 credit hours of CU Boulder coursework for a letter grade in any single semester with a term GPA of 3.75 or better are included on the dean’s list and receive a notation on their transcript.
+Students in Environmental Design who have completed at least 12 credit hours of CU Boulder coursework for a letter grade in any single semester with a term GPA of 3.75 or higher are included on the dean’s list and receive a notation on their transcript.

 Thesis Honors in Environmental Design